emergentcomplex/CHORUS/docs/02_THE_ARCHITECTURAL_VISION.md

 ---

+## The Living Architecture: A Federation of Components

+The CHORUS system is not viewed as a set of rigid, static layers, but as a dynamic federation of logical components.
+This component-based model provides the flexibility to focus on specific areas of the codebase for any given mission, while abstracting the rest.

+### The System Atlas: `docs/components.json`

+The canonical definition of the system's architecture resides in the **System Atlas** file: `docs/components.json`.
+This file is the single source of truth that maps logical component names (e.g., "WebUI", "AnalystTier") to the physical files and directories that constitute them.

+### Component Abstracts: `docs/component_abstracts/`

+For every component defined in the System Atlas, a corresponding high-level "Component Abstract" exists in the `docs/component_abstracts/` directory.
+These abstracts describe the component's purpose, its primary interactions, and its key data flows in a token-efficient, human-readable format.

+During a mission, only the "hot" component (the one being actively modified) is loaded as full source code.
+All other "cold" components are represented by their abstracts, dramatically reducing context size while preserving architectural understanding.

+---

 ### **Diagram 1: The Observatory (C4 Level 1: System Context)**

 This diagram places the CHORUS engine in its world.
 It shows how it interacts with users and the vast, noisy universe of open-source data.
 It answers the question: What is CHORUS and who uses it?